 Tip: get tickets ahead of time online to avoid the lineups.

 Stop five: Kelowna wineries

 Driving back towards Vancouver we went through the Okanagan Valley.
-We stayed overnight at an AirBNB, had a nice dinner in Kelowna and some local beers for a nightcap.
-The wineries are in clusters and all fairly close to the main route but it’s good to have the map of the valley which you can grab at most wineries or a local information centre.
+We stayed overnight at an AirBNB, and had a nice dinner in Kelowna and some local beers for a nightcap.
+The wineries are in clusters and all fairly close to the main route but it’s good to have the map of the valley.
+You can find a map at most wineries or a local information center.
 Here are the wineries I liked the most:

-Gray Monk Winery: lovely winery, nice selection, and beautiful restaurant with a nice menu and a deck overlooking the vineyard.
+Gray Monk Winery: lovely winery, has a nice selection, and a beautiful restaurant with a nice menu and a deck overlooking the vineyard.

 Indigenous World Winery: the winery merges modern culture with Indigenous history.
-There is a great selection of wines served by wonderful staff that will share some background stories about the wines.
+There is a great selection of wines served by lovely and very knowledgeable people.

 Tip: Pull over and buy some fresh fruit and cherries from a local farmer.

-Quails’ Gate Winery: a luxurious spot with a beautiful view, large area to walk around and ponder and an amazing restaurant.
-We were set on having lunch at the Mission Hill Estate but it’s such a large corporate feeling space with weird restaurant hours that after looking around we got in the car and drove back to Quails’ Gate to eat.
-Having already done the tasting we picked our favourite wine, half of the things on the menu and set there for a few hours in blissful mist enjoying our meal.
+Quails’ Gate Winery: a luxurious spot with a beautiful view, a large area to walk around and ponder, and an amazing restaurant.
+Having already done the tasting we picked our favorite wine, half of the things on the menu, and set there for a few hours in blissful mist enjoying our meal.
 Great end to the road trip!

-To see the road trip on Instagram see #xoBC18.and the “Roadtripping” highlight.
+To see the road trip on Instagram see #xoBC18.